|

 --contains [<commit>]

-Only list tags which contain the specified commit (HEAD if
+Only list tags which contain <commit> (HEAD if not specified).

 --no-contains [<commit>]

-Only list tags which don’t contain the specified commit (HEAD
+Only list tags which don’t contain <commit> (HEAD if not

 --merged [<commit>]

-Only list tags whose commits are reachable from the specified
+Only list tags whose commits are reachable from <commit> (HEAD

 --no-merged [<commit>]

-Only list tags whose commits are not reachable from the
+Only list tags whose commits are not reachable from <commit>

-Only list tags of the given object (HEAD if not specified).
+Only list tags of <object> (HEAD if not specified).
+Implies

 -m <msg>, --message=<msg>

-Use the given tag message (instead of prompting).
-If multiple
+Use <msg> (instead of prompting).
+If multiple -m options are

 <key-id> is given.